1. Development of kittens

 -

-In week 9, the kittens are introduced to the vet - they are examined extensively for the first time and are vaccinated against cat flu and sneezing disease.
+In week 9, the kittens are introduced to the vet - they are thoroughly examined for the first time and are vaccinated against cat flu and distemper.

 -

-From week 10, the kittens' diet consists almost entirely of solid food; if the mother cat allows it, this is supplemented with mother's milk.
+From week 10 onwards, the kittens' diet consists almost entirely of solid food; this is supplemented with mother's milk as far as the mother cat allows.

 -

-During this period, it is important that kittens can play with other cats.
-Brothers and sisters of the same age in particular help each other to recognize (bite) boundaries during playing, wrestling and wrestling.
-Both the kittens and their future owners benefit if cats learn to master the "cat language" well at a young age.
+During this period it is important that kittens can play with other cats.
+Especially brothers and sisters of the same age help each other to recognize (bite) boundaries during playing, playing and wrestling.
+Both kittens and their future owners benefit from cats learning the "cat language" well at a young age.

 -

-In week 12, the kittens visit the vet for the second time.
-During this visit, they are vaccinated again against cat flu and sneezing disease and are then fully vaccinated.
+In week 12 the kittens visit the vet for the 2nd time.
+During this visit they are vaccinated again against cat flu and sneezing disease and are then fully vaccinated.

 -

-When the kitten is 13 weeks old, it weighs around 1,863 grams.
+When the kitten is 13 weeks old, she weighs around 1,863 grams.

 -